vboyev-MSFT/defender-docs/unified-secops-platform/detect-threats-overview.md

 :::image type="content" source="media/detect-threats-overview/defender-xdr-multiple-source-example.png" alt-text="Screenshot showing an incident stitched together from multiple detection streams." lightbox="media/detect-threats-overview/defender-xdr-multiple-source-example.png":::

-Each Microsoft security product enabled unlocks more signals to stream into the Defender portal.
+Each supported Microsoft security product enabled unlocks more signals to stream into the Defender portal.
 For more information on how these signals are stitched together and prioritized, see [Incidents and alerts in the Microsoft Defender portal](/defender-xdr/incidents-overview).

 ## Microsoft Defender XDR threat detection